 Another annoying issue that you could face while writing in Squibler is that the app is not fast enough.
 Squibler is pretty slow when clicking on chapters and trying to see its subsections.
 So you may get disappointed by the fact that the app does not always run smoothly, especially that it’s a paid, online app.

-We do not recommend that you get Squibler, as you can easily get all of the same features with better programs like Atticus or Scrivener.
+Overall, while it can provide a lot of value and might be worth it for a certain subset of authors (particularly those that want unlimited AI generation), I do not recommend that you get the paid version of Squibler, as you can easily get many of the same features with better programs like Atticus or Scrivener.
 Plus, (with both alternatives) you only have to pay for it once, and you get it for life (note that Scrivener does have you pay for some of the larger updates).

 FAQs